LA Pride

 Meanwhile, back at the event’s familiar location from the past few decades, West Hollywood now stages its own inclusive festival, WeHo Pride, complete with a parade and a ticketed festival at West Hollywood Park.

-Each one takes over a separate weekend in June, so you thankfully won’t have to choose one over the other.
-With that bit of intro info out of the way, here’s everything else you need to know about this year’s LA Pride Parade, as well as the WeHo Pride Parade.
+Here we’ll be focusing on the L.A.
+Pride Parade—but if you want info on WeHo Pride, we have a separate guide dedicated to that fest.
+Each one takes over a separate weekend, so you thankfully won’t have to choose one over the other.
+With that bit of intro info out of the way, here’s everything else you need to know about this year’s L.A.
+Pride Parade.

-The LA Pride Parade takes place on Sunday, June 11 in Hollywood, at the site of the first permitted gay parade in the world (back in 1970).
+The L.A.
+Pride Parade takes place on Sunday, June 8 in Hollywood, at the site of the first permitted gay parade in the world (back in 1970).
+For 2025, the grand marshals include Niecy Nash and Jessica Betts, Andrew Rannells and TrinoxAdam.

 When does it start?